SevenShepherd/SevenShepherd.github.io/_posts/2023-05-02-repentance.markdown

 <iframe width="385" height="315" src="https://www.youtube.com/embed/kP8rIIps4Sk?start=130" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-As I will prove below, Chuck Smith knew what he was talking about.
+The lexicons, dictionaries, scholars, and pastors mentioned here, know what they're talking about.
 If you have a teacher that doesn't teach repentance correctly, get rid of them quickly because it is highly likely that they are false teachers.
-Chuck Smith taught on this topic correctly.
+The following are the correct teachings:

 > You can say that you are sorry for what you have done but if you continue to do it, that is not true repentance. **Real repentance is being so sorry, so contrite, that you do not do it again.
 You turn away from it and cease doing it.** If a person declares that they have repented of a certain action or sin, and they continue in that same action, there is good reason to doubt the genuineness of the repentance.
 It is not a true repentance when you continue in that sin. **Repentance is the first step to salvation.** &mdash; [**Chuck Smith**](https://youtu.be/kP8rIIps4Sk?t=130)